oac-tree/sup-dto/doc/serialization.rst

 structures via byte arrays.
 These are mainly useful for interfacing with C-style APIs.

-They can also be used in applications where it is required that all scalar types are represented by fixed size byte arrays, e.g. for low-level network libraries.
+They can also be used in applications where it is required that all scalar types are represented by fixed-size byte arrays, e.g. for low-level network libraries.
 Note that all strings will be represented by zero-terminated char arrays with fixed length (64).

+The functions that serialize to, or parse from byte vectors, only use the byte representation of the scalar nodes.
+This means that no type information is encoded in the byte vector and users need to know the correct ``AnyType`` to be able to parse them back to an ``AnyValue``.
+Use `AnyValueToBinary` and `AnyValueFromBinary` when fully reversible binary serialization/parsing with variable-sized strings is required.

 .. function:: std::vector<uint8> ToBytes(const AnyValue& anyvalue)